Gilgameshgb-1/AdventOfCode2021/README.md

 My solutions for advent of code 2021, mostly in cpp/js
 -------------------------------------------------------------------------------------------------------------------------------------
 Day1:
-Simple issue, solved using node.js
+Simple issue, solved using node.js <br />
-\n
 Day2:
-Simple, only required some string formatting cause of the input.
+Simple, only required some string formatting cause of the input. <br />